CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/teams_saas.md

 sidebar_position: 6.1
 ---

-# Teams in CodeTogether SaaS
+# Teams in CodeTogether Live SaaS

 import TeamsCommon from './_teams_common.md'

-CodeTogether Teams makes it even easier to collaborate in a team environment.
-This guide details how to set up and manage a team, and highlights the differences when working with CodeTogether Teams in the Cloud-SaaS version.
+CodeTogether Live Teams makes it even easier to collaborate in a team environment.
+This guide details how to set up and manage a team, and highlights the differences when working with CodeTogether Live Teams in the Cloud-SaaS version.

 :::info On-Premises
 Teams support is also included in the On-Premises version.
-Refer to [Using CodeTogether Teams in the On-Premises Version](teams_op.md) for more information.
+Refer to [Teams in CodeTogether Live On-Premises](teams_op.md) for more information.
 :::

 ## Creating a Team